 The policy of the Fund is to pay quarterly distributions calculated as 7.5 percent per annum of the net asset value, which are generally classified as a return of capital for tax purposes.
-During the year ended December 31, 2010, cash distributions of \$0.79 per unit were paid to unitholders compared to \$0.76 per unit in 2009.
+For the year ended December 31, 2011, cash distributions were \$0.75 per unit, down \$0.04 per unit from a year ago.

-Since the reorganization of the Fund in August 2005 when the Fund adopted new objectives and a new investment strategy as the Top 10 Canadian Financial Trust, the Fund has paid total cash distributions of \$5.42 per unit.
+Since the reorganization of the Fund in August 2005 when the Fund adopted new objectives and a new investment strategy as the Top 10 Canadian Financial Trust, the Fund has paid total cash distributions of \$6.17 per unit.

-Revenues and Expenses
+Revenue and Expenses

-The Fund's total revenue per unit increased to \$0.44 per unit for the year ended December 31, 2010 from \$0.40 per unit for 2009, largely reflecting higher dividend income earned on a per average-unit basis.
-Total expenses per unit increased from \$0.22 per unit in 2009 to \$0.26 per unit in 2010, primarily as a result of the unfavourable impact of the harmonized sales tax in Ontario which became effective on July 1, 2010 and costs associated with the special resolution regarding the extension of the termination date of the Fund.
-The Fund had a net realized and unrealized gain of \$0.30 per unit in 2010 as compared to a net realized and unrealized gain of \$1.87 per unit in 2009.
+The Fund's total revenue was \$0.41 per unit for the year ended December 31, 2011, down \$0.03 per unit compared to the prior year.
+The difference in income per unit was mainly due to lower dividend income earned on a per average-unit basis.
+Total expenses in 2011 were \$0.21 per unit, down \$0.05 per unit from a year ago, primarily attributable to non-recurring costs of \$0.05 per unit associated with the fund reorganization in 2010.
+The Fund had a net realized and unrealized loss of \$1.27 per unit in 2011 as compared to a net realized and unrealized gain of \$0.30 per unit in 2010.